 Find the tree, look to the right and you’ll see a wide opening leading across a creek.
 When we hiked to Subway Cave, another hiker had made an arrow out of logs pointing the way off Boynton Canyon.

-Let’s get into a detailed Boynton Canyon and Sedona Subway Cave hiking walkthrough.
+Let’s get into our detailed Boynton Canyon and Sedona Subway Cave hiking walkthrough.
 We’re going to show you the entire trail step-by-step so you know exactly what to expect.

 1. Park Up And Display Or Buy A Pass